Before

 seized much of John's land.

 J.W.
-Walker states that a Robert Hood of Wakefield
+Walker states that at this time a Robert Hood of Wakefield

 was on a roster to join the army against Scotland but apparently